Units using capacity above represent kWDC.

 - Which cost categories are included in CAPEX (e.g., financing costs and initial O&M expenses).

 Residential PV pricing and capacities are quoted in kWDC (i.e., module rated capacity) unlike other generation technologies (including utility-scale PV), which are quoted in kWAC.
-For PV, this would correspond to the combined rated capacity of all inverters.
-This is because kWDC is the unit that the majority of the residential PV industry uses.
+This is because kWDC is the unit that most of the residential PV industry uses.
 Although costs are reported in kWDC, the total CAPEX includes the cost of the inverter, which has a capacity measured in kWAC.

-Projections of 2030 residential PV plant CAPEX are based on bottom-up cost modeling, with a straight-line change in price in the intermediate years between 2020 and 2030.
+Projections of 2030 residential PV plant CAPEX are based on bottom-up cost modeling, with 2021 values from (Ramasamy et al., 2021) and a straight-line change in price in the intermediate years between 2021 and 2030.
 The system design and price changes made in the models are summarized and described in the Summary of Technology Innovations by Scenario table.
-See below for the details of changes to components of system price in the different ATB scenarios.
+See Cost Details by Scenario below for the details of changes to components of system price in the different ATB scenarios.

 We assume each scenario's 2050 CAPEX is the equivalent of the 2030 CAPEX of the scenario but one degree more aggressive, with a straight-line change in price in the intermediate years between 2030 and 2050.
-Asterisks indicate corresponding cells, where scenarios use the same values but shifted in time.
+In the table below, asterisks and daggers indicate corresponding cells, where scenarios use the same values but are shifted in time.
 We also develop and model a scenario one degree more aggressive than the Advanced Scenario to estimate its 2050 CAPEX.
-The 2050 Advances Scenario assumes a module efficiency of 30%; further inverter simplification and manufacturing automation; 35% labor and hardware BOS cost improvements through automation and preassembly of racking, mounting, and wiring; carbon fiber is assumed to achieve low costs, replacing steel and aluminum and cuts material costs in half; and that PV systems become a standard feature of the construction of a house or during a normally scheduled reroofing event (i.e., new construction/reroof).
+The 2050 Advanced Scenario assumes a module efficiency of 30%; further inverter simplification and manufacturing automation; 35% labor and hardware BOS cost improvements through automation and preassembly of racking, mounting, and wiring; replacement of steel and aluminum with carbon fiber, which cuts material costs in half; and that PV systems become a standard feature of the construction of a house or during a normally scheduled reroofing event (i.e., new construction/reroof).

-We compare the CAPEX scenarios over time to four analysts' projections, adjusted for inflation.
-The 2021 ATB CAPEX projections are fairly in-line with other analysts' projections through 2030, with the exception of the analysts' maximum projection, which starts at a much higher CAPEX.
-After 2030, other analysts' projections level off to a greater degree than ATB projections.
-Two of the four analyst projections do not go beyond 2030, so data points to compare the ATB projections are limited; however, the Advanced Scenario is in-line with the minimum analyst projection.
+We compare the CAPEX scenarios over time to four analyst projections, adjusted for inflation.
+The median of those projections is displayed in the figure below through 2030.
+The 2022 ATB CAPEX projections are in line with the other projections through 2030.
+Two of the four analyst projections do not go beyond 2030, so data points with which to compare the ATB projections are limited; however, the Advanced Scenario is in line with the minimum analyst projection in 2050.

 Use the following table to view the components of CAPEX.